Back

 LinkedIn Article: Various ways to connect with people on LinkedIn

-Step 8: Request Endorsements & Recommendations
+Step 8: Request Endorsements and Recommendations

 Ask people who know you well in a professional setting and who can recommend your skills and qualifications on LinkedIn.
 It’s better to choose someone who knows you well over someone who is well known.
-To do this, go to the “Recommended” tab under “Add Profile Section” and select “Recommendations.”
-You can then type in the name of your LinkedIn contact and write a brief message asking them for a recommendation.

-LinkedIn Article: Request a recommendation
+LinkedIn Article: Request a Recommendation

 LinkedIn Article: Find your LinkedIn public profile URL